avinayak/avinayak.github.io/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 ---
 title: Why we built a company before building a product and why it worked
 date: 2017-04-30
-hero: /images/hero-6.jpg
+hero: "/images/hero-6.jpg"
 excerpt: Creating a new website for Hopper, one of the top 4 most downloaded travel apps in the U.S, along with Uber, Lyft.
 timeToRead: 3
 authors:
 - Thiago Costa

 ---

-Hello, world!
+Hello, at!
 This is a demo post for `hugo-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.
 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.